 Configure Email Alerts and Notifications

-Configure Fail2Ban to send email notifications with whois reports to a specified email address.
-Email alerts notify you immediately when attacks occur, helping you identify patterns and respond to security incidents.
-You can also set up different reporting options, such as sending emails to blacklist providers or the attacker’s ISP.
-Ensure an outbound mail service (Postfix, Exim, or an SMTP relay) is configured so alerts can leave the server.
+Fail2Ban can send email notifications with whois reports when attacks occur.
+Email alerts help you identify patterns and respond to security incidents.
+Set the destination email and sender address in the [DEFAULT] section.
+An outbound mail service (Postfix, Exim, or an SMTP relay) must be running for alerts to leave the server.

 Email Alert Configuration